geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 that are provably a good thing.
 Every one of the speed ups was done by me.

 ##### **Geohot** [[00:14:14](https://www.youtube.com/watch?v=GNdNtguh1zo&t=854)]
 Speed ups.
 No, it's no good at that.
-I got like 5% over the said matmall, but every single one of the things was just done by me thinking about it.
+I got like 5% over the said matmul, but every single one of the things was just done by me thinking about it.
 And looking at the SQTT and just doing it.
 But yeah, no, I think also what we can do is more search.
 We can automate every bit of pipelining and stuff.

 ##### **Geohot** [[00:14:43](https://www.youtube.com/watch?v=GNdNtguh1zo&t=883)]
 Just have it try every combination.
 Parameterize it.